ahmadalwy3/ahmadalwy3/Privacy-stuff.md

 But this applies to any domain which is ubiquitous enough, `gravatar.com` is just one example among so many.

-To deal with this easily, [HTTP Switchboard](https://github.com/gorhill/httpswitchboard) is the best tool, as to blacklist a ubiquitous domain with 100% certainty is simply a matter of point and click.
+To deal with this easily, [uMatrix](https://github.com/gorhill/uMatrix) is the best tool, as to blacklist a ubiquitous domain with 100% certainty is simply a matter of point and click.